 Today’s colour options for children and young adult riders in particular range from pink and green to all colours in between.
 Shades of brown and grey can be worn in hunter competition and on the hunt field.
 White breeches are worn for dressage, eventing, and show jumping competition.
 Professional riders can be seen wearing sponsor ads on their breeches and show coats.

 Whether you are interested in purchasing a pair of breeches or jodhpurs, one thing is for sure – you will have numerous styles, colours, and fabrics to choose from!
 Note, too, that sizes of breeches and jodhpurs vary from vendor to vendor.
 A size that may fit you in one style or make of breech or jodhpur may be too large or too small in another type.
 It is recommended that you try different types as well as to measure yourself accurately prior to purchasing a pair of either.
 Once they find a pair that fits, most riders will stay with that make and style, purchasing breeches or jodhpurs in different colours.
 Our online catalog is complete with almost every style and colour of breech or jodhpur available in the market today.
-Choose and order your favorite jodhpurs and/or breeches now and we will have them shipped to you right away!
+Choose and order your favourite jodhpurs and/or breeches now and we will have them shipped to you right away!